oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 * A **UserVmEngine** can edit and remove virtual machines, assign user permissions, use snapshots and use templates.
 It is suitable if you need to make configuration changes to your virtual environment.

 When you create a virtual machine, you automatically inherit **UserVmEngine** privileges.
 This enables you to make changes to the virtual machine and assign permissions to the users you manage, or users who are in your Identity Management (IdM) or RHDS group.
-See [*Administration Guide*](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/administration-guide/#Introduction_to_Directory_Servers) for more information.
+See the [Administration Guide](/documentation/admin-guide/administration-guide/) for more information.

 **Assigning Permissions to Users**